EggBaconAndSpam/eggbaconandspam.github.io/_posts/2019-07-02-Implementing Type-On-Hover.md

 - __Variables&nbsp;__ We wanted to display the types of variables, remember?
 It turns out to be more convenient to implement "type-on-hover" in such a way that it displays the type of the _smallest subtree_ of the AST containing the cursor position instead, but, if we wanted to, we could restrict this to only consider variables (and not display anything if the position did not point at a `Var` node).

-- __Everything else&nbsp;__ When dealing with any of the remaining constructors we only need to differentiate two cases:
+- __Everything else&nbsp;__ When dealing with any of the remaining constructors we only need to consider two cases:
   1. The position lies in one of the subexpressions of the current node of the AST; in this case we recursively look at that subexpression.
-Through the use of [lenses]() (this is getting exciting, isn't it?) we are able to handle this generically.
+Through the use of [lenses]() (this is getting exciting, isn't it?) we are able to handle this case generically.
   2. The position does not lie in any of the subexpressions (or we reached a leaf node without any subexpressions); in this case we simply return the type of the current node to the user.

 ## The implementation (a few lines of Haskell)